America's Got Talent: Second Round

-After auditions are completed, the judges conduct a special session (or second "audition" round) to determine which participants will secure a place in the live rounds of the competition, though the format for this stage has been change several times over the course of the program's history.
+After auditions are completed, the judges conduct a special session (or second "audition" round) to determine which participants will secure a place in the live rounds of the competition, though the format for this stage has been changed several times over the course of the program's history.
 When the stage was first created after the first season, it was designed around a "boot camp" format titled "Las Vegas Callbacks".
 Under the format's rules, participants who made it through the preliminary auditions could undergo training to perfect their act, whereupon each would be assigned to a specific group of participants and perform a second time before the judges.
 Buzzers would be used to terminate a performance at any time, with those not deemed worthy of a place being eliminated from that season's format.

 Between the fourth and ninth season, the format was changed to match that used in Britain's Got Talent.
 Participants who made it through the preliminary auditions had their audition footage reviewed by the judges, who set each one into a specific group, and were not required to perform again (unless the judges requested this).
 Acts which they liked would be allocated spaces in the live rounds, with the remainder eliminated from that season's competition.
 All acts were brought back to learn of the results of the judges' deliberations.
 The format was titled "Vegas Verdicts" and held on the Las Vegas Strip.
 For the final seasons of its usage, it was re-dubbed "Judgment Week" and conducted within New York.

 Between the tenth season and fourteenth season, the stage's format was changed again under a new arrangement dubbed "Judge Cuts".
 Under the new format's rules, participants that passed the preliminary auditions underwent a second stage of auditions before the judges at a fixed venue.
 However, their performance would not only be judged by the panel, but also by a special guest judge, with all participants divided up into four groups.
 Each group would be judged by their own guest judge.
 Like the auditions, the main judges could use their buzzers at any time to stop a performance, while the guest judge would be allowed to use a Golden Buzzer for a participant they particularly liked (as well as providing comments on the performances they watched).
 In the fifteenth season, the round was condensed into a single episode and featured no guest judge, due to the COVID-19 pandemic in the United States in 2020.
 The round was replaced to its current arrangement for the sixteenth season, matching that of Britain's Got Talent around that time.